videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

       }
 ```

-Again, the `$` symbol can be used to inject parameters e.g.
+Again, the `$` symbol can be used to inject parameters values e.g.

 ```java
       @Step("Type [ $ ] execute")